RedstoneParadox/NiceToHave/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!---
 Thank you for submitting a bug report to the "Nice to Have" issue tracker.
-Please fill out the template below as completely and with as much information as possible or we might not be able to fix your issue.
+Please fill out the template below with as much information as possible or we might not be able to fix your issue.
+Please attach crash reports, log outputs, or screenshots if applicable.
-Attaching crash reports and/or screenshots can also be helpful.
 --->

 **Nice to Have version:**